UCSBarchlab/PyRTL/www/index.rst

 Hello N-bit Ripple-Carry Adder!
 ===============================

-While adders are a builtin primitive for PyRTL, most people doing RTL are familiar with the idea of a `Ripple-Carry Adder
+While adders are a builtin primitive for PyRTL, most people writing RTL are familiar with `Ripple-Carry Adders
 <https://en.wikipedia.org/wiki/Adder_(electronics)>`_ and so it is useful to
 see how you might express one in PyRTL.
 Rather than the typical `Verilog introduction to fixed 4-bit adders